sillyfrog/BGGManager/README.md

 It will sync with BGG, and is designed to be used with https://github.com/sillyfrog/BGGManagerLEDLocator to highlight your desired game.

+*Note:* This update includes a breaking change to configuration for the LED strips.
+See below for the updated format.

 # Setup